 Damian is co-author of the leading Australian text on class actions, Class Actions in Australia, now in its Third Edition (Thomson Reuters, 2022).

-He is also co-editor and co-author of Class Actions in England and Wales, published by Sweet & Maxwell, with the Second Edition forthcoming in 2022.
+He is also co-editor and co-author of Class Actions in England and Wales, now in its Second Edition (Sweet & Maxwell, 2022).
 This is a deﬁnitive review of the law and practice of class actions in England and Wales.